How to make a claim

 - a certified copy of the death certificate

-- a certified copy of the deceased members proof of identity
+- a certified copy of the deceased member’s proof of identify documents

 -